Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-Along with insulin injections, a healthy diet, regular exercise and not smoking are all things that can make a positive difference in managing type 1 diabetes.
+A healthy diet, regular exercise and not smoking are positive actions that can make a big difference, too.

-Of course, working closely with your doctor, nurse and local diabetes group to keep your blood sugar level in check is important too.
+Of course, working closely with your doctor, nurse and local diabetes group to keep your blood sugar level in check is vital.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Montana.